lemlac/mulem/docs/reference.md

 #### Contextual Parameters

-Functions may require context variables by declaring them with `$name: type`.
+Contextual parameters are like captured variables that depend on the context where the function is called.
+Functions may require context parameters by declaring them with `$x: T` in the capture field `\ ()`.
 These are resolved from the calling scope rather than passed as arguments.
-Whenever you see `$` inside a function, think *"this comes from the surrounding context rather than a direct argument."* They are declared like captured variables using `\`.
-You can think of it like a variadic capture that's based on the *context* at function call.
+Whenever you see `$name` inside a function, think *"this comes from the surrounding context rather than a direct argument."*

 ```
-addContext() \ $a: int \ $b: int =
+addContext() \ ($a: int, $b: int) =
     $a + $b

 do:                         -- Issolate parameters to this scope